sadeq220/docs/diskImage/README.md

 ## Disk Image
 ### A disk image is a computer file containing the complete contents and structure of a data storage device.
+### A disk image is usually made by creating a sector-by-sector copy of the source medium
 ### usage :
  - backup and recovery
  - remote distribution of software such as Linux distributions ( .iso files )